Copy of DSC_0147.jpg

 • Do give your opponent the benefit of the doubt.

-• Do call “Stop fight!”
+• Do call “Safety!”
 If you see a safety hazard or issue.

 • Do move out of the way when you are killed so you are not stepped on.